 Hall of Fame

-ABC PIPEFITTERS Northern Rally sprint series, formerly known as the ClubSport News, Fortron and Woolf mufflers series, now enters its 34th year of running.(2020), Possibly the longest running series of its kind in New Zealand.
-It is extremely popular with the clubmen and women of the top of the North Island.
+So now were back to the Northern Rallysprint Series, now formerly known as the ABC Pipefitters Northern Rally sprint series, the ClubSport News, Fortron and Woolf mufflers series, now enters its 35th consecutive year of running (2021), Possibly the longest running series of its kind in New Zealand.
+It has proved to be extremely popular with the clubmen, and women of the top of the North Island.
 With the possibility that every clubman in the north at some stage of their rallying career has competed in a round of the series.

 The series traditionally takes in 6 rounds, run by Pukekohe, South Auckland, Thames Valley, Hibiscus coast, Northland and originally Auckland car clubs.
 Although the Auckland CC had been missing from the series for several seasons they did return in 2010 and 2011 with a Tarmac round at Hampton Downs, then missed the 2012 season.
 In the club’s absence, the Motorsport Bay of Plenty, formerly Tauranga CC became involved, hosting rounds in 2008, 2009 & 2010, the 2009 season also saw Rotorua CC run a round in Kinlieth forest.
 Sadly the Auckland car club never returned to the series and both the Tauranga & Rotorua clubs also never returned to the series, so from 2012 the series ran with just 5 clubs.
 However in 2015 we saw the HAMILTON CAR CLUB join the series, they ran the Pirongia rd west, last used in the WRC many years ago, and at just over 8km it provided a new challenge for our regular competitors.
 The club ran Pirongia road again in 2016 but missed the 2017 season, they are returning this season, again with the Pirongia road west, which is an absolutely superb stretch of road and really complements the series.